-Scripps physicians use the most advanced treatments, including surgery, radiation and biologic therapy, to eliminate cancer while maintaining quality of life.
+Scripps MD Anderson Cancer Center physicians use the most advanced treatments, including surgery, radiation and biologic therapy, to eliminate cancer while maintaining quality of life.
 In addition, our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Osteosarcoma is the most common type of bone cancer.
 In osteosarcoma, the bone matrix is not as strong as that of normal bones.
 About 1,000 children and teens are diagnosed with osteosarcoma each year in the U.S., according to the American Cancer Society.
 It’s rarely diagnosed in adults, but it can occur at any age.